vr-oj/PRIM-QtApp/README.md

 ```
 - Files are automatically named and saved in time-stamped subfolders.
 - Environment variable `PRIM_RESULTS_DIR` overrides default save location.
+- Built-in converter can add pressure metadata to older TIFFs using the saved CSV.

 ---